ppb/pursuedpybear/docs/discussion/values/index.rst

 =========================

 PursuedPyBear is a principles driven project.
-From its earliest days, it's been guided by a set of ideals that suggest the shame and form of any problem we encounter.
+From its earliest days, it's been guided by a set of ideals that suggest the shape and form of any problem we encounter.
 From or primary focus on students and learners to our embracing change to both the code our principles.